Joint Statement of the Core Group of the “Shared Commitments” on UNRWA

 Thank you Madam President.

-10 July 2025 – Statement by Permanent Representative of Slovenia to the United Nations Samuel Žbogar at UNSC meeting on the Reports of the Secretary-General on the Sudan and South Sudan
+29 December 2025 – Statement by Permanent Representative of Slovenia to the United Nations Samuel Žbogar at the UNSC meeting on the threats to international peace and security